 "Sleep Number 66" ("Star Wars: The Clone Wars")

-Pencil Marks: When it came time to do Star Wars: The Clone Wars I was at a loss of what to do.
-After all we've done the Star Wars themed picture before - TWICE (though only one of them is actually any good).
+Pencil Marks: When it came time to do "Star Wars: The Clone Wars" I was at a loss of what to do.
+We've done Star Wars themed picture before - twice (though only one of them is actually any good).
 I just couldn't think of anything to do for it.
 To make matters worse, our deadline came and went and the months of tardiness started to build up.
-That mental block that seemed to permeate the entire gallery this year has even spread into one of my favorite series of films.
+That mental block which seemed to permeate the entire gallery in 2008 had even spread into one of my favorite series of films.

 Still, I really like the finished picture.
 Yet I still would like someone to explain those yellow eyes in the forest - those creep me out. - Tony

-But this is not a bad picture and I‘m not even pretending it is.
-To me, it all turned out good in the end. - Jake
+But this is not a bad picture and I'm not even pretending it is.
+To me, it all turned out good in the end.